BearDooks/beardooks.github.io/_posts/2018-02-08-Working-With-Popup-Menus-In-Godot.markdown

 ---

 # Popup Menus In Godot
 Last night I started work on a test project, and I wanted to start using popup menus correctly.
-I had implemented them in my game 'LightsOut!' but I did not relize that I was using them incorrectly.
+I had implemented them in my game 'LightsOut!' but I did not realize that I was using them incorrectly.
 As it turns out this Node is super helpful and pretty easy to use if you now what you are doing.

 ## Working With The Popup Menu Node
 Please note this is a super simple popup menu with three items.
 Each selection calls a function via a signal that passes the ID of the selection and allows you to go from there.